What makes yak down so special anyway?

 As the world develops, the traditional lifestyles of peoples all over the globe are becoming extinct.
 But for the citizens of Bhutan and other Himalayan countries, there is hope.
 From the yak herders, to those who gather the down, to the artisans who weave our stunning garments, yaks provide a lifeline to their heritage and culture.

-Yaks are the highest-dwelling mammal in the world, living between 9,800 and 15,400 feet above sea level.
+Yaks are one of the highest-dwelling mammal in the world, living between 9,800 and 15,400 feet above sea level.
 With temperatures falling as low as minus 40 degrees Fahrenheit, they rely on their thick coats to keep them cozy.
-It’s probably not surprising, then, that yak down is 10-15% warmer than Merino wool – and comes without the itch!
+It’s probably not surprising, then, that yak down is 10-15% warmer than Merino wool, silky soft, and comes without the itch!
 At the same time, it’s extremely breathable.

 5. Heirloom-Quality Garments

 In Bhutanese culture, garments are handmade and must last for many seasons.
 Some garments are even passed down from generation to generation!
-That makes yak down the perfect choice for woven apparel.
-It’s not only durable and strong, it’s naturally anti-microbial and resists odors.
+That makes yak down the perfect choice for handcrafted apparel.
+It’s not only durable and strong, it’s naturally antimicrobial and resists odors.